-Mr. Shiffman received an upward adjustment of his bonus of \$185,000 (20% of base salary) for his efforts, including his initiative to create a unified global vision for our CALVIN KLEIN brand under one Chief Creative Officer, his recruitment of Raf Simons to fill the role and his management of the restructuring of the creative organization to facilitate Mr. Simons' success.
-Another of the achievements Mr. Shiffman was recognized for was his development of new associate engagement programs, including an on-boarding "buddy" program and hosting small gatherings for associates at all levels to meet with Mr. Shiffman to discuss the Calvin Klein business and suggestions they have for improvement.
+Mr. Shiffman received an upward adjustment of his bonus of \$120,000 (13% of his base salary) for his efforts, including the execution of his initiative to create a unified global vision for our CALVIN KLEIN brand under one Chief Creative Officer, Raf Simons, and his management of the business and creative organizations to facilitate Mr. Simons' success and the business's growth.